ProGamerGov/Neural-Zoom-Legacy/README.md

 #Arguments

-`zoom_value`: The number of pixels subtracted from the width and height of your initial content image.
+`zoom_value`: The number of pixels subtracted from the width and height of your initial content image between each "frame".

 `rotation_value`: The number of degrees the image is rotated by between frames.